 Hometown Recognition Ceremony

 Governor Henry McMaster and S.C.
-House Representative Raye Felder will honor hometown heroes and champions on Thursday, April 21 at 4:30 p.m. at Fort Mill’s new Amphitheater inside Walter Y. Elisha Park (345 N. White Street, Fort Mill).
+House Representative Raye Felder honored hometown heroes and champions on Thursday, April 21 at Fort Mill’s new Amphitheater inside Walter Y. Elisha Park (345 N. White Street, Fort Mill).

-Retired Fort Mill Police Chief Jeff Helms, who served the police department for 27 years before retiring last year, will be presented with the Order of the Palmetto.
+Retired Fort Mill Police Chief Jeff Helms, who served the police department for 27 years before retiring last year, was presented with the Order of the Palmetto.
 The Order of the Palmetto is the State of South Carolina’s highest civilian honor, presented in recognition of a lifetime of extraordinary achievement, service and contributions on a national or statewide scale.
-Local, county and state officials, including Fort Mill Mayor Guynn Savage, will attend the ceremony.
+Local, county and state officials, including Fort Mill Mayor Guynn Savage, also attended the ceremony.

-Several outstanding student and sports groups will also be honored, including state and national champions from Nation Ford, Fort Mill, and Catawba Ridge high schools.
-The Fort Mill All-Stars, winners of the 2021 Dixie Youth Baseball World Series, will also be recognized for their outstanding accomplishments.
-See below for a full list of honorees.
+Several outstanding student and sports groups were also honored, including state and national champions from Nation Ford, Fort Mill, and Catawba Ridge high schools.
+The Fort Mill All-Stars, winners of the 2021 Dixie Youth Baseball World Series, were recognized for their outstanding accomplishments.
+Here is the full list of honorees:

 - Olivia Corbi, Fort Mill High School, 4A Girls State Swim Championship & 200 Yard Freestyle State Swim Champion